 Another thing to keep in mind: A group is always only as fast as its slowest unit.
 You can also undo the formation if you want.
 But as a group, they are stronger when they are attacked, because as said before, the combination also has an influence on the attack strength.
-The Hero is the only unit that benefits from air unit abilities (but air unit bonuses are applied to all kinds of units accompanying an air unit).
-Heroes can ride dragons and other air units.
+The Knight is the only unit that benefits from the air unit abilities.
+They can ride dragons and other air units.
 Other units cannot do this.